Getting Started

 ✅ You may now proceed to the next step.

-🔥
+🔥 major

-versions include breaking changes and require integration review,🌟
+versions include breaking changes and require integration review,

-minor
+🌟 minor

-versions include substantial backwards-compatible improvements,🩹
+versions include substantial backwards-compatible improvements,

-patch
+🩹 patch

 versions include bug fixes and minor improvements.